Welcome to the In Our Own Words page. Thanks for checking us out.

 Getting involved

 Applications for our Youth Researcher roles closed in March.
-Although we have our group of Youth Researchers for 2024, we are still looking for more young people in Surrey to get involved in our programme.
+Although we have our group of Youth Researchers for 2024, we are still always keen to hear your thoughts, reflections and experiences.
+We like to have as many young people as possible participating in our programme.

 If you would be interested in getting involved and/or have any questions, then do get in contact with us through our email or our socials: Instagram, Facebook and X.